jacklule/DataViz-Syllabus/Tableau.md

 - Tableau verifies for 1 minute
 - drag Tableau icon to Application folder > requires Authenticate
 - Enter UserName Journalism Admin > wait for password from prof
-- Tableau is copied to Applications for i minute
+- Tableau is copied to Applications for 1 minute
 - Doubleclick Tableau Public in Applications > Tableau Desktop opens
 - Students can look at Discover videos in right grey bar out of class